phievo/phievo/README.md

 Since _phievo_ is not pusblished on any offical repository yet, you need to install it manually.

 ### install Anaconda
-I you do not have python already installed on you computer, we recommand to install it via the [anaconda distribution](https://www.continuum.io/downloads).
+In case python is not already installed on your computer, we recommand to install it via the [anaconda distribution](https://www.continuum.io/downloads).

 Among other things, anaconda provides the standard package manager of python _pip_. _pip_ can upgrade itself, it is generally recommanded to do so before starting the installation process.